What is day trading for dummies, a better question, what is day trading?

 Day Trading For Dummies- How To Succeed At Day Trading

-Invest In Tools: Once you’ve figured you want to give day trading a serious go, you’ll need to invest in some services and tools.
+Invest In Tools: Once you’re serious about day trading, then you’ll need to decide on which services and tools you’ll need.
 These services will vary depending on your needs.
 Some services and tools that day traders subscribe to include: charting packages, trade-alert services, news services, trader chat rooms, investment newsletters, and research.
-Day trading often boils down to speed, having information at your finger tips is important when you’re making split-second decisions.
+Day trading often boils down to speed, having information at your fingertips is essential when you’re making split-second decisions.

 Day Trading For Dummies- Day Trading Strategies